Partial Trail Closures

-In her will, Elsa Scherer Burrows (1884-1955) left the family’s 460-acre South Creek Ranch to the state in memory of her father Oscar Scherer (who invented a process for dyeing leather in 1872).
+In her will, Elsa Scherer Burrows (1884-1955) left the family’s 460-acre South Creek Ranch to the state in memory of her father, Oscar Scherer (who invented a process for dyeing leather in 1872).
 After a year of preparation, Oscar Scherer State Park opened to the public in 1956.

 Oscar Scherer State Park was the first attempt by the state of Florida to contract with private enterprise to develop a park with a potential for revenue.
-After seeing the removal of many natural areas, the citizens of the community wanted something else and something less.
-Mrs. Elsa Scherer Burrows, daughter of the site's namesake, willed the land to the people for a park, not a large development.
+After seeing the removal of many natural areas, community residents wanted something else, and something less.
+Burrows willed the land to the people for a park and prohibited large development.
 The state agreed.
-Public protest led to the removal of the contractor and the park service assumed the responsibility and completion of the structures in a more scaled-down construction.
+Public protest led to the removal of the contractor, and the park service assumed the responsibility and completion of the structures in a more scaled-down construction.

 The park's visitor support facilities were complete by 1972 and are much the same today - a blend of preservation and recreation.
 This was a monumental step in the protection of the last viable acreage of scrub in Sarasota County - rescued from the bulldozers and saved for the scrub-jays.